ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 ## Version 6.4

 - Changed the return value of the Api/CreateRange method of Text document API.
-- Removed the *Api/GetFirstRunInArray- method from Text document API.
+- Removed the *Api/GetFirstRunInArray* method from Text document API.
-- Removed the *Api/GetLastRunInArray- method from Text document API.
+- Removed the *Api/GetLastRunInArray* method from Text document API.
 - Added parameters to the ApiChart/SetLegendFontSize method of Text document API.
 - Added parameters to the ApiDocument/GetElement method of Text document API.
 - Added the return value to the ApiDocument/Push method of Text document API.
 - Added parameters to the ApiDocumentContent/GetElement method of Text document API.
 - Added the return value to the ApiDocumentContent/Push method of Text document API.
 - Removed parameters from the ApiRange/Select method of Text document API.
-- Added the *oCell- parameter to the ApiTable/AddElement method of Text document API.
+- Added the *oCell* parameter to the ApiTable/AddElement method of Text document API.
 - Added parameters to the Api/GetRange method of Spreadsheet API.
 - Added the ApiComment/GetClassType method to Spreadsheet API.
-- Removed the *ApiDocument/Last- method from Spreadsheet and Presentation API.
+- Removed the *ApiDocument/Last* method from Spreadsheet and Presentation API.
 - Added the ApiRange/GetCols method to Spreadsheet API.
 - Added the ApiRange/End method to Spreadsheet API.
 - Added the ApiRange/GetCells method to Spreadsheet API.
 - Added the ApiRange/GetOrientation method to Spreadsheet API.
 - Added the ApiRange/SetOrientation method to Spreadsheet API.
-- Added the *Cols- and *Orientation- properties to the ApiRange object of Spreadsheet API.
+- Added the *Cols* and *Orientation* properties to the ApiRange object of Spreadsheet API.
 - Added parameters to the ApiWorksheet/GetCells method of Spreadsheet API.
 - Added parameters to the Api/CreateGroup method of Presentation API.
 - Added parameters to the ApiChart/SetLegendFontSize method of Presentation API.